nhsx/ELM4PSIR/README.md

 This work was conducted as part of an NHS England DART PhD Internship project by [Niall Taylor](https://github.com/NtaylorOX) for around five months between June - November 2022.
 Further information on the original project proposal can be found [here](https://nhsx.github.io/nhsx-internship-projects/incident-language-model/).

+The associated report can be found in the [reports](./reports) folder.

 _**Note:** No data, public or private are shared in this repository._

 ### Project Stucture